 A tart, spicy, crunchy, slightly garlicky, totally miraculous pickle!
 That you have made yourself!

-You can, but since they are a softer consistency than Kirby pickles, you will get much softer pickles.
-If you can’t find Kirby pickles, I would slice regular cucumbers into rounds (like the kind you put on burgers)…those tend to be softer anyway.
+You can, but since they are a softer consistency than Kirby cucumbers, you will get much softer pickles, and because they have thinner skins and can absorb more of the brine, they tend to be spicier (you can cut down on the pepper and mustard seeds to help with that.
+I If you can’t find Kirby cucumbers, I would slice regular cucumbers into thick rounds (like the kind you put on burgers)…those tend to be softer anyway.
 And you can also slice the Kirby cukes into rounds if you prefer those to cucumber spears.

 They are in the spice aisle of your friendly neighborhood grocery store!